ekamil/essekkatpl/resume/cv-en.rst

 **since 05.2014: Cyfrowy Polsat** - Python programmer

+- Planning and creating new payment-processing application
+- Designing architecture for availability and maintainability
+- Integrating with both external and internal systems
+- Piloting use of Event Sourcing and Domain Driven Design
+- Documenting processes in BPMN, keeping documentation up-to-date
+- Automating tests in SoapUI for JSON-RPC and SOAP interfaces
 - Working on a sizeable Django-based backend system
+- Performance tuning of new features - on application and DB levels
-- Maintaining high-performance and quality of the code
+- Maintaining quality of the code (unittests, pep8 compliance)
+- Taking care of Jenkins CI jobs

 **10.2010 - 04.2014: Accenture** – member of Technical Architecture Team

 - Maintenance and development of project's internal tools (Python, bash)
-- Extending internal deployment tool (Python)
+- Extending code deployment tool (Python) integrated with Trac and SVN
-- Automating tests within Grinder testing framework and with standalone Jython scripts
 - Maintenance over applications built upon JBoss and OracleDB stack
+- Automating tests (GUI and WebService), also within Grinder framework
 - Setting up test environments and providing support
 - Gathering performance requirements from business users and processing them into measurable terms
 - Estimating time and work needed for tests; planning test execution
 - Manual testing as a prerequisite of automatic tests
-- Scripting both GUI and WebService interfaces
 - Setting up monitoring (snmpd, Zenoss)
 - Performance tuning of OracleDB (both on query and instance levels) and of JVM
 - Working closely with Development team on identifying and fixing performance bottlenecks